pathan3941/DevOps-interview-Kit/README.md

 - idealy used for local repository

-git revert- it used for delete/undo commit along creating new commit without deleting history of commit -advantage is we can track the commits
+git revert- it used for delete/undo commit along creating new commit without deleting history of commit

+- advantage is we can track the commits
 - idealy used for remote repos

 Q. difference between reset and revert